sveetch/cookiecutter-bireli/CONTRIBUTING.rst

 that we can’t maintain (like because it needs too much ressources) or attach Bireli to a proprietary service or technology.

-Finally, time ressources to work on this project is limited so don’t expect quick resolution, even more if you don’t take time to help us to help you.
+Finally, our time ressources to work on this project is limited so don’t expect quick resolution, even more if you don’t take time to help us to help you.